How to Be a Kickass Project Manager

 - Reporting, and ensuring project goals get delivered on time and budget.

 As we can see, a Project Manager has to take on various responsibilities and be prepared to wear many different hats along the process.
 So what are the must-have qualities to be a master in juggling all this?

 We will start off with this one, as communication skills are arguably the most important skills of all in project management.
 It is necessary to be able to communicate clearly and efficiently when managing any project or team.

 Visions and project’s goals must be articulated in a manner that everyone understands quickly and easily.
 It’s also important to express their expectations in a direct way and give regular, constructive feedback to the team they are managing to guide them.
 Failing to do so leaves the rest of the team in a general state of confusion and bewilderment, and in that case, there is little hope of any project ever reaching a successful conclusion.

 As a rule, many different people work on a project, and it’s critical to be in regular contact with key figures to ensure that everything is running smoothly.
 It’s important to choose the right tools for doing that, and with 26% of employees considering email a significant productivity killer, you should also consider other communication tools that will save you time.
 Team collaboration software is fast becoming the norm for project teams both large and small.

 Here’s how team collaboration software helps you communicate with ease:

-- You can move your team’s communication to one single, simple, and organised system – instead of spending time searching for information through your full inbox, and various other communication tools, you can store documents, and collaborate on them in real-time.
+- You can move your team’s communication to one single, simple, and organized system – instead of spending time searching for information through your full inbox, and various other communication tools, you can store documents, and collaborate on them in real-time.

-- Get a comprehensive overview of everyone’s activities with a shared calendar, schedule meetings and plan tasks hour-by-hour.
+- Get a comprehensive overview of everyone’s activities with a shared calendar, schedule meetings, and plan tasks hour-by-hour.
 You can also create and delegate tasks with deadlines, priority levels, and planned time.